Baby Chinchilla: Facts

 Females have a pregnancy period of 110-120 days.
 The chinchilla mom can have 2 litters a year, giving birth to 1 to 5 babies.
 The newborn chinchilla is fully covered in fur, and can see, run and jump.
-Chinchilla breeders advise to separate the male after the birth to avoid a second pregnancy right after the first.
-Another interesting fact is that some chinchilla fathers could be very protective with the babies but others might be aggressive to the kits.
+Chinchilla breeders advise separating the male after the birth to avoid a second pregnancy right after the first.
+Another interesting fact is that some chinchilla fathers could be very protective of the babies but others might be aggressive to the kits.

 Baby Chinchilla First Aid